 4. Talisay Beach

-This was our big discovery while searching for good beaches in Panglao!
-Although it has its own name, the truth is this is a little piece of the eastern part of Doljo Beach.
+This was one of our favorite discoveries while exploring Panglao’s beaches!
+Although it has its own name, it is actually a small section at the eastern end of Doljo Beach.

 Places to stay in Talisay Beach: Lindstrom’s Inn.